evanpurkhiser/systemd-user-pam-ssh/README.md

  * You use systemd as a user session manager (either [this](https://github.com/sofar/user-session-units), or [this](https://github.com/EvanPurkhiser/systemd-user-sessions))
+ * You're systemd --user instance default target doesn't start a graphical environment, i.e. you still need to login to activate your graphical session
  * You have a `systemd --user` service called `ssh-agent.service` that starts your ssh agent.
  * You have to type your password a second time after logging in in order to